That Certain Something: Production

 The film was the first from Argosy Films and was made with the assistance of a bank overdraft from the New South Wales government.
 It was directed by Clarence Badger, a Hollywood director who had retired to Australia.
 The original title was Daughters of Australia.

+Badger was commissioned to make a story in Australia.
+He did not want to make a war story or heavy drama but something bright.
+He felt "Australia deserves something better than the 'hayseed' angle, which has, for the most part, predominated in film stories for Australian productions."
+So he decided to write his own story, based in part on his experiences in Australia of being pursued by aspiring actors.
+"I never realised that there were-so many amateur players in Australia.
+Every second person I met seemed to belong to some dramatic group or little theatre."
+The story of the script has many personal elements from Badger's experiences making Rangle River.

+Most of the cast came from actors in radio.
 Megan Edwards had only appeared in a few stage shows before being cast in the lead.
 She later received a three-year contract from a Hollywood manager.
+Howard Craven was her romantic lead.

-The seven-week shoot took place at Pagewood Studios, the first movie made there in three years.
+The seven-week shoot took place at Pagewood Studios; it was first movie made there in three years.
+Filming started April 1940.
 The colonial sequence was especially researched.
 The camera crew included notable cameraman John Howes, who died aged 29.

+The Bulletin declared in April 1940 "About 300 persons are employed, and the first venture is described as a film set in Australia without being too conscious of the fact."

 Release

 Despite securing distribution from RKO, reception to the film from critics and the public was poor.